 For a split second I had a picture of me happy at home flash up in my mind and thought, Oh no, that’s not me, it wouldn’t feel right.
 It was an opportunity that I passed up, my negative beliefs and fear talked me out of it.
 A life decision made in one second on a bus at 8 years old.
 I thought I had too much to lose and didn’t even wonder where the thought of wanting to be happy came from.
 That would have been good to know.
 Why didn’t I believe that thought?
 I stuffed it down.

 I was too invested.
 I believed the thought, If I stopped making my parents feel guilty, they would hurt me more.
 I was punishing them with my misery.
 I can’t fault my inner child in any way.
 She did what she had to do at the time.
 She shut down to protect herself.
 As an adult, I have another choice.
 I am no longer in that situation.
 It is safe for me to question beliefs, feel those feelings I pushed away and face my fears without identifying with them.
 Sophie, my inner child aspect, had to face these things when her piece came back into my life.
 She ended up laughing hysterically at her demons!

-Understanding that we mistakenly identify with the unconscious belief, it’s story and subsequent emotions is a very important key in opening a door into healing.
+Understanding that we mistakenly identify with an unconscious belief, it’s story and subsequent emotions, is a very important key in opening a door into healing.

 I still have to catch myself now and again as I fall into my misery addiction, remembering it’s not who I am and step into compassionate witness.
 Judgment of self and denial of feelings only prolonged my misery.
-I am learning to love myself and love my misery, along with all my other human feelings.
-I have found them to be equal, and all welcome.
+I am learning to accept myself and accept my misery, along with all my other human feelings.
+I have found them to be equal, and welcome them all.

-There have been so many gifts from both
+I have received so many gifts from both

 I am grateful for each!